IMGN632 as Monotherapy or With Venetoclax and/or Azacitidine for Participants With CD123-Positive Acute Myeloid Leukemia

 - Patients must have confirmed diagnosis of AML (excluding acute promyelocytic leukemia) based on World Health Organization classification (Arber 2016).

 - Disease characteristics and allowable prior therapy:

-- Patients must be evaluated for any available standard of care therapies and, in the opinion of the treating physician, be deemed appropriate for this experimental therapy.
+- Patients must be evaluated for any available standard of care therapies (including induction, consolidation chemotherapy and/or transplant) and, in the opinion of the treating physician, be deemed appropriate for this experimental therapy.

-- Treatment-naïve (untreated) patients will be allowed in the Expansion Phase for Regimens A (IMGN632 + azacitidine) and C (IMGN632 + azacitidine + venetoclax).
-No prior treatments with HMAs for MDS are allowed.
-Note: Patients who are MRD+ following frontline treatment are eligible for the Regimen D Cohorts D1 and D2 (Expansion Phase).
+- Treatment-naïve (untreated) patients will be allowed in the Expansion Phase for Regimen C (Triplet) (IMGN632 + azacitidine + venetoclax).
+No prior treatments with hypomethylating agents (HMAs) for MDS are allowed.

 - Patients must have CD123-positive AML as confirmed by local flow cytometry (or immunohistochemistry [IHC]).